-However, there is a clear distinction between an enterprise-grade web scraping service and learning to scrape a simple HTML page from the web.
+However, there is a clear distinction between an enterprise-grade web scraping services and learning to crawl a simple HTML page from the web.
 We’ll get into this later, let’s now see if data scientists should actually pursue web scraping as a skill.

 Although there were no specialized courses for data scientists when the term first made it to the job postings, there are dedicated training programs and courses for data scientists now.